 As a female scientist myself I can relate to any of the women in science.
 Although as women, they are already facing issues such as pay gap and sexual harassment.

 But we must not forget where we were and how much we have achieved.
 So we should celebrate that we have more opportunities now than in the past.

-Firstly women now have the right in education.
+Firstly women now have the right to education.
 Even in developing countries, the percentage is constantly increasing.
-Secondly women are not the minority in studying science.
+Secondly, women are not a minority in studying science.

-However women have lower possibility to find a job as scientists.
+However, women have a lower possibility of finding a job as scientists.
 Therefore we have still a long way to reach gender equality.

 In order to honor the women in science, we are listing five women who were the pioneers and shaped the present.

 Marie Skłodowska Curie, physicist, and chemist, the lead pioneer of the female scientists

 Marie was a Polish and she was born in 1867.
 Furthermore, she was a naturalized-French and she was known for her research on radioactivity.

 She was the first woman to win a Nobel Prize and the only woman to win twice: in Chemistry and in Physics.
-In addition she was also the first woman to become a professor at the University of Paris.
-Her achievements made history and she is one of the most famous among the female scientists.
+In addition, she was also the first woman to become a professor at the University of Paris.
+Her achievements made history and she is one of the most famous among female scientists.

 Finally, she died in 1934 due to her exposure to radiation while her scientific work and while her work at field hospitals during World War I.

 Despite her many achievements she was known to be humble.
 Furthermore, she was generous having shared all her earnings from Nobel Prizes.

-Her legacy is the important scientific work that change the world and shape the world of the 21st century.
-European Union honor her by naming with her name ‘The Marie Skłodowska-Curie Actions‘ fellowship program of the for young scientists wishing to work in a foreign country.
+Her legacy is an important scientific work that changes the world and shapes the world of the 21st century.
+European Union honors her by naming with her name ‘The Marie Skłodowska-Curie Actions‘ fellowship program of the for young scientists wishing to work in a foreign country.

 Françoise Barré-Sinoussi, virologist